pranaypadaliya11-maker/hack9sept/roadmap.md

-# Fittle — Project Roadmap
+# Fettle — Project Roadmap

 This roadmap tracks how we're building **Fittle** (AI sports talent assessment web app) from scratch as a team.
 Update the checkboxes as work lands on `main` so anyone opening this file can see exactly what's done, what's in progress, and what's next — no separate status meeting required.